Plain language guide

 Accessibility starts with our words.
 Research can be so full of jargon that it prevents many audiences that we care about from truly engaging with the work.

-However, we know writing in plain language can be hard when you work in a field immersed with jargon; and it can be hard for non-scientifically trained patient partners to know where to start with a scientific summary.
+However, we know writing in plain language can be hard when you work in a field immersed with jargon.
+That’s why we created this guide.

 The plain language guide:

-- Provides users with a brief overview of what plain language is; and
+• provides users with a brief overview of what plain language is

-- Supports research teams to craft their own plain language summary.
+• supports research teams in crafting their own plain language summary

-This interactive practical guide to plain language walks you through the process in plain language, providing tools, resources, and best practices to shape more clear, concise and accessible writing.
-Using this Plain Language Guide should prepare you with a summary ready to share with the world!
+This interactive practical guide to plain language walks you through the process in plain language.
+It provides tools, resources, and best practices to shape more clear, concise and accessible writing.
+Using this guide should prepare you with a summary ready to share with the world.

 Are you ready to write?